farhan-ahmed1/se-4220/Project-5/docs/architecture.md

 - 75 listings (3 per category) with realistic-looking data
 - 1 demo user: `admin` / `Password55` (used as the `posted_by` user for
   the seed listings)

-This satisfies the assignment's minimum data requirements out of the box.